-The necessary courses for Spanish proficiency include those required for the student's preferred degree plus a minimum of 12 hours in Spanish, or the equivalent of courses up through Intermediate Spanish II.
-Students will be required to participate in a university approved field experience, which will include some sort of immersion into the Spanish language, after taking a minimum of 6 hours in the language.
-The student must write a one-page description of his or her time abroad explaining how he or she will use Spanish and have it approved by the Language and Literature Department PRIOR to departure.
-In addition, the student must indicate a sponsor who will verify (after the student's return) his/her use of the Spanish language.
-Practicum requirements may be accomplished by taking part in a spring break or summer mission trip to a Spanish-speaking country.
-This proficiency is noted on the student's transcript.
+The necessary courses for foreign language proficiency in a particular language include those required for the student's preferred degree plus a minimum of 12 hours in the same foreign language, or the equivalent of courses up through Intermediate II in the same language.
+Students will be required to participate in a university approved field experience, which will include some sort of immersion into the language for which a student seeks a proficiency credit, after taking a minimum of 6 hours in the language.
+The student must write a one-page description of his or her time abroad explaining how he or she will use this language and have it approved by the Language and Literature Department PRIOR to departure.
+In addition, the student must indicate a sponsor who will verify (after the student's return) his/her use of the target language.
+Practicum requirements may be accomplished by taking part in a spring break or summer mission trip to a country where this language is predominate.